Iberia Parish School System

-Iberia Parish School System is a school district headquartered in New Iberia, Louisiana, United States.
-The district serves all of Iberia Parish and all of the city of Delcambre, which has portions located in Vermilion Parish.
+The Iberia Parish School System is a school district headquartered in New Iberia, Louisiana, United States.
+The district serves all of Iberia Parish.

+The city of Delcambre has portions located in Vermilion Parish, which is officially in the Vermilion Parish School District.
+However the Iberia Parish school district operates the public schools in Delcambre.
+The Vermilion Parish district pays money to the Iberia parish district to educate Delcambre students in Vermilion Parish.
+In 2000 the Iberia Parish district signed an inter-district agreement with the Vermilion Parish district over those payments.
+Another such agreement was signed in 2022.

 School uniforms

 Beginning in the 2000–2001 school year all students in the system from pre-Kindergarten to the 12th Grade are required to wear school uniforms.